laraluitingh/tic-tac-toe/README.md

 # tic-tac-toe

 ## Short description
- 2 player Tic Toe Game with a responsive UI
+ 2 player Tic Toe Game with responsive UI

 ## How to play